-- oxygen removal from the system, - chemical addition to react with oxygen.
+- oxygen removal from the system, and - chemical addition to react with oxygen.

 All stations use a common approach in removing oxygen from the system.
-Most oxygen is removed from the system by the scrubbing action of the deaerator.
+Most oxygen is removed from the system by the condenser air extraction system and the scrubbing action of the deaerator.
 Hydrazine addition to the feedwater, after the deaerator, removes the remaining oxygen.
 Its reaction with oxygen produces non-corrosive nitrogen gas and water.
-Unfortunately, hydrazine also produces ammonia which attacks copper alloys.
+Unfortunately, hydrazine also produces ammonia, which attacks copper alloys.
+Stations with boiler tubes that are a copper alloy have lower hydrazine levels than stations with stainless steel alloy tubes.

-High quality feedwater and makeup water is vital as low quality will produce deposits in the boiler and turbine causing:
+High quality feedwater and makeup water is vital, as low quality will produce deposits in the boiler and turbine causing:

-- reduced heat transfer because of an insulating scale layer on the boiler tube surface; - increased risk of stress corrosion cracking; - corrosion of tubes and other components.
+- Reduced heat transfer because of an insulating scale layer on the boiler tube surface. - An increased risk of stress corrosion cracking.
+This is a form of metal failure from low stresses in a corrosive environment. - Corrosion of tubes and other components.

 All will shorten the life of the boilers and turbines.
-Demineralization, deaeration, oxygen removal and pH control ensure that we have good quality boiler water.
+Demineralization, deaeration, oxygen removal and pH control ensures high quality boiler water.
 A blowdown system in each boiler allows removal of any impurities that collect in the boilers.
 This system minimizes accumulation of impurities by draining the contaminated water out of the boiler.
 Blowdown can be intermittent or continuous, depending on the water condition.